Showy Evening Primrose

 Family: Onagraceae

-Plant Description: Annual to 45 cm high with upright to spreading stems. leave 1-9 cm long, oblanceolate to lanceolate, alternate, margins toothed to deeply lobed.
-Flowers axillary, radial, the petals 4, 2-5 cm long, yellow, inferior ovaries.
+Plant Description: Annual to 45 cm high with upright to spreading stems.
+Leave 1-9 cm long, oblanceolate to lanceolate, alternate, margins toothed to deeply lobed.
+Flowers axillary, radial, with yellow petals (4), 2-5 cm long, inferior ovaries.

 Plant Trivia:

-Field Identification: Attractive low growing yellow 4-peteled Evening Primrose on sandy areas.
+Field Identification: Attractive, low-growing, yellow-petaled, evening primrose in sandy areas.
 Distinguished from other yellow Oenothera by having toothed or lobed leaf margins.

 Occurrence: Frequent on sandy soils throughout the area.